 We get it.
 Deciding on a treatment option for your injury can be overwhelming.
-This list will help you understand the pros and cons of Stem Cell Therapy and traditional surgery.
+This list will help you understand the pros and cons of Regenerative Orthopedics and traditional surgery.
 It shows examples of what to expect from each type of procedure and teaches you how to find out which one is right for you.

-A traditional surgery can take months to heal and even longer for the patient to feel back to normal.
-With Stem Cell Therapy, your procedure pain will be back to baseline in about two weeks!
-Full results of Stem Cell Therapy continue to show up over time, but, depending on the procedure, patients can get back to normal life just a few days after the procedure.
+Traditional surgery can take months to heal and even longer for the patient to feel back to normal.
+With Regenerative Orthopedics, your procedure pain will be back to baseline in about two weeks!
+Full results of Regenerative Orthopedics continue to show up over time, but, depending on the procedure, patients can get back to normal life just a few days after the procedure.

-Stem Cell Therapy is an outpatient procedure, meaning that you will arrive and return home on the same day.
+Regenerative Orthopedics is an outpatient procedure, meaning that you will arrive and return home on the same day.
 There are no extra charges or inconveniences from a night’s stay at the hospital.
-We recommend having a friend or family member drive to and from any regenerative procedure (like Stem Cell Therapy), but after that, patients should bounce back quickly.
+We recommend having a friend or family member drive to and from any regenerative procedure, but after that, patients should bounce back quickly.

 Many major surgeries can leave necessary, but irreversible scars.
-Stem Cell Therapy uses precise injections to accelerate the body’s healing process and sometimes very small incisions.
-No big cutting needed!
+Regenerative Orthopedics uses precise injections to accelerate the body’s healing process and sometimes very small incisions.
+No big cutting is needed!

 On rare occasions, surgery can result in serious complications.
 With more variables comes more risk of issues like blood loss or infection.
 These issues occur in a very small percentage of patients, but if there is an effective option that further minimizes major complications, it should be considered.
 Regenerative procedures, by nature, involve much less risk.

-If the injury persists or pain returns over time, patients can repeat Stem Cell Therapy or try other regenerative procedures and still see improvement.
-If pain persists after a major surgery, treatment options become more limited.
+If the injury persists or pain returns over time, patients can repeat regenerative orthopedic procedures and still see improvement.
+If pain persists after major surgery, treatment options become more limited.
 Many solutions involve removing the damaged area altogether or replacing it with artificial components.

 Pros of Surgery

 Most insurance companies will cover the cost of medically necessary surgeries.
-Depending on the plan, this might be a good thing for a person who need surgery.
+Depending on the plan, this might be a good thing for a person who needs surgery.